Electric MINI Aceman crossover arriving in 2024

 Rather than showing off the Concept Aceman at a motor show as you’d expect, MINI played off the car’s bold, colourful design and debuted it at Gamescom 2022: a gaming convention held in Cologne, Germany.

 Future electric MINI models

 MINI has confirmed that it'll transition to an electric-only brand by 2030, with plans to launch several EVs over the next few years.
-The most important is the next-generation MINI Electric hatchback, which will make its official debut in late 2023, before its convertible counterpart hits the road by 2025.
+The most important is the next-generation MINI Cooper hatchback, which will make its official debut at the Munich Motor Show in September 2023, before its convertible counterpart hits the road by 2025.

-The successor to the current MINI Countryman family SUV will also launch in 2023, based on the same underpinnings as the latest BMW X1.
+The successor to the current MINI Countryman family SUV will also launch at the Munich show later this year, based on the same underpinnings as the latest BMW X1.
 Like the BMW, the new Countryman will be offered with both combustion and electric power, with the zero-emissions version expected to use the iX1’s 309bhp dual-motor and 64.7kWh battery for a range of just under 300 miles.
 It’ll also grow in size over the outgoing model, with the new Countryman predicted to measure around 4.5 metres long – roughly the same as a Kia Sportage.

-Finally, MINI has confirmed that it’s developing electrified John Cooper Works (JCW) models, one of which we expect will be a hot version of its electric hatchback.
-Former head of MINI Bernd Koerber previously hinted at this, and the brand released photos of a camouflaged fully electric JCW MINI testing at the Nurburgring circuit in Germany.
+Finally, as mentioned above, MINI has confirmed that it’s developing electrified John Cooper Works (JCW) versions of all its models, including the Aceman SUV.
+Former head of MINI Bernd Koerber previously hinted at this, and the brand released photos of a camouflaged fully electric MINI JCW testing at the Nurburgring circuit in Germany.

 Top 10 best hybrid SUVs and hybrid 4x4s 2023